 Purchased loans that have experienced more than insignificant credit deterioration since origination are PCD loans.
-An allowance for loan credit losses is determined using the same methodology as other individually evaluated loans.
+An ALCL is determined using the same methodology as other individually evaluated loans.
 The sum of the loan's purchase price and allowance for credit losses becomes its initial amortized cost basis.
 The difference between the initial amortized cost basis and the par value of the loan is a non-credit discount or premium, which is amortized or accreted into interest income over the life of the loan.
-Subsequent changes to the allowance for loan credit losses are recorded through the provision for credit losses.
+Subsequent changes to the ALCL are recorded through the provision for credit losses.

-The ALCL to nonperforming LHFI decreased to 538.8% at March 31, 2023, compared to 876.9% at December 31, 2022, primarily driven by an increase of \$7.1 million in the Company's nonperforming LHFI as explained in the preceding nonperforming assets section, offset by an increase of \$4.8 million in the ALCL for the quarter.
+The ALCL to nonperforming LHFI decreased to 280.7% at June 30, 2023, compared to 876.87% at December 31, 2022, primarily driven by an increase of \$23.7 million in the Company's nonperforming LHFI as explained in the preceding Nonperforming Assets section, offset by an increase of \$7.2 million in the ALCL during the six months ended June 30, 2023, primarily due to loan growth during the same period of time.